centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

   Some packs also contain [discovery rules](discovery/introduction.md).

-To get an up-to-date list of all Plugin Packs with their respective monitoring procedures, please refer to the section on [Plugin Packs](/pp/integrations/plugin-packs/getting-started/introduction).
+To get an up-to-date list of all Monitoring Connectors with their respective monitoring procedures, please refer to the section on [Monitoring Connectors](/pp/integrations/plugin-packs/getting-started/introduction).

 ## Prerequisites

-### Centreon Plugin Pack Manager
+### Centreon Monitoring Connector Manager

-The **Centreon Plugin Pack Manager** module can install, update or remove Plugin Packs.
+The **Centreon Monitoring Connector Manager** module can install, update or remove Plugin Packs.
 It is installed by default.
 We recommend that you keep this module regularly updated.

 To update this module, run the following command: